MichaelCoutto/KeepInRange/README.md

 # Keep In Range
 Check if a given number is inside the range of two numbers, the result is limited by the ranges.
+Also works with decimal numbers

 **Installation:**